Matching the economics to the ambition of a sustainable food system.

 Finally, we need to force more boardrooms to take sustainability seriously.
 A powerful way to do that is to appeal to the instincts of business people themselves and harness the power of competition.
 This is the idea behind the World Benchmarking Alliance, which Aviva is helping to set up along with the UN and other organisations.

 We want to turn achieving the Sustainable Development Goals (SDGs) into a competitive sport.
 The Alliance will draw up simple, transparent performance data on the SDGs, ranking companies - and importantly regulators too - into league tables.
 The data will be free, simple and accessible.
 CEOs will want to head those league tables.
 And investors will be able to see how companies are performing and act accordingly.

 We can’t save the world in a day.
 But by working together, businesses, campaigners, academics, regulators and government can take small steps every day.
 And those steps will add up on a journey towards the sustainable food system that we, and the planet, needs.

 *The World Benchmarking Alliance is due to launch in September 2018.

-Mark is a member of the Business and Sustainable Development Commission and sits on the Advisory Board of the EAT Foundation (which advocates for a sustainable global food system).
+At the time of writing, Mark Wilson was Group CEO of Aviva plc, a member of the Business and Sustainable Development Commission and was sitting on the Advisory Board of the EAT Foundation (which advocates for a sustainable global food system).
 Watch his speech at the EAT Forum 2018 in Stockholm.